nscoding/statistique-ios/README.md

 Statistique 3.0v
 ================

-Statistique is must have utility for all iPhone and iPod Touch users.
-With an amazing interface you can track your memor or browse  device information.
+Statistique is a must have utility for all iPhone and iPod Touch users.
+With an amazing interface you can track your memory or browse device information.